22csnyder/camelyon17/README.md

-Chris and Ken doing Camelyon competition stuff!
+Chris and Ken trying our hand at the Camelyon2017 competition.